 - Cultural difference

 It is argued that international trade disputes occur for some reason, most of which arise from communication difficulties when parties come from different countries with cultural differences.
 Due to diverse cultures of origin, they belong to inaccurate perceptions, strong emotions, and misunderstandings.
 Apart from that, business people fresh in international trade are at an enormous disadvantage if they are unaware of the cultural sensitivities of those with whom they conduct business since cultural mistakes can affect profitability and competitiveness.
 Culture, including language, is the acquired knowledge that members of a particular community use to explain their surroundings and guide their interactions with others subconsciously.
-Individuals from the same culture use their shared background to interpret each other’s expressions and actions.
+Individuals from the same culture use their shared backgrounds to interpret each other’s expressions and actions.
 Therefore, it may affect the choice or appointment of dispute resolvers because parties are given autonomy to appoint their arbitrators, conciliators, or representatives and cannot be forced to accept any option involuntarily except under minimal and unique circumstances.
 Notably, ADR mechanisms are intended to be voluntary processes.
-But the cultural differences, taking place for economic, political and/ or legal reasons, are likely to impede ADR processes’ voluntariness.
+But the cultural differences, taking place for economic, political, and/ or legal reasons, are likely to impede ADR processes’ voluntariness.

 - Regulating cost

 There are no specific guidelines on the remuneration of mediators, arbitrators, or other dispute resolvers in resolving international trade disputes.
-Usually, this issue is left to the particular institutional policies that may not be favourable to either party.
+Usually, this issue is left to the particular institutional policies that may not be favorable to either party.
 The central selling point of the ADR approaches of dispute resolution is their flexibility, low cost, and lack of complex procedures.
 These attributes may no longer be tenable in arbitration as it is gradually becoming as expensive as litigation, particularly when the arbitral process is challenged in court.
 After referring a matter to court, it is back to the same old procedure that is present in civil procedure.
 This challenge also brings the other factor that is changing arbitration’s face through the court’s interference.
 Ordinarily, courts are not supposed to inquire into the arena of arbitral proceedings, even where the same are court-mandated.
 Courts entertain all sorts of applications by parties intending to derail the arbitral proceedings and thus delay justice for all concerned.
 It means that parties are slowly losing confidence in the arbitral process as it makes no sense to engage in arbitration for years together only for the dispute to end up in courts of law for determination.

 - Protecting human rights

-The modern concept of human rights is based on various instruments considered as the international Bills of Rights, including the Universal Declaration of Human Rights (UDHR, 1948), International Covenant on Civil and Political Rights (ICCPR, 1966) and its two Optional Protocols; and International Covenant on Economic, Social and Cultural Rights (ICESCR, 1966).
-Observation of scholars is that while it is now accepted that well- functioning, efficient court systems will incorporate and promote ADR mechanisms.
+The modern concept of human rights is based on various instruments considered as the international Bills of Rights, including the Universal Declaration of Human Rights (UDHR, 1948), International Covenant on Civil and Political Rights (ICCPR, 1966), and its two Optional Protocols; and International Covenant on Economic, Social and Cultural Rights (ICESCR, 1966).
+Observation of scholars is that while it is now accepted that well-functioning, efficient court systems will incorporate and promote ADR mechanisms.
 It must be remembered that the human rights, for which it is a tool, are the right to a fair hearing by an independent tribunal and the right to an effective remedy by an appropriate national tribunal.
 Thus, if the ADR process does not operate consistently with these rights, it has ceased to be a tool and has become an obstacle.
 Also, it is critical to remember that ADR mechanisms, like all rules of practice and procedure, are intended to further the end of justice and recognize human rights by enabling a fair and equitable hearing.
 In human-right issues that may emerge in some trade disputes, the use of ADR mechanisms is not well-established and may face legal barriers in different jurisdictions.

 - Determining negotiability or arbitrability of disputes

 These terms ‘negotiability or arbitrability’ refers to determining the type of disputes that can be resolved through ADR mechanisms and those that are the national courts’ domain.
-It deals with whether specific classes of disputes are barred from arbitration because of the nature of the subject-matter of the dispute.
+It deals with whether specific classes of disputes are barred from arbitration because of the nature of the subject matter of the dispute.
 Courts often refer to ‘public policy’ as the basis of the bar.
 The challenge arises when a matter that negotiable or arbitrable in one jurisdiction fails to test negotiability or arbitrability in a different jurisdiction.
 Arbitrability may either be subjective or objective.
 National laws often restrict or limit matters, which can be resolved by arbitration.
 Subjective arbitrability refers to a situation where States or State Entities may not be allowed to enter into arbitration agreements at all or may require special authorization.
-Objective arbitrability refers to restrictions based on the subject-matter of the dispute.
+Objective arbitrability refers to restrictions based on the subject matter of the dispute.
 Certain disputes may involve such sensitive public policy or national interest issues that they may be dealt with only by the courts, for instance, criminal law.

 - Maintaining a code of ethics